 Let’s be honest; boxing is about so much more than throwing the perfect punch.
 As with any sport, boxing starts on the inside, at the psychological level.
-The skills you develop in the ring can be applied to all areas of your daily life.
-This is where sport psychology comes in.
+The mental skills you develop in the ring can be applied to all areas of your daily life.
+This is where sports psychology comes in.

 1. Live More Mindfully

 When your mind is bombarded with stress and responsibilities, it can be hard to perform daily functions.
 You may be in the ring training, but your mind is focused on the bills you have to pay or the dishes that need cleaning.
 When this happens, your mind and body are experiencing two different things.
 This takes the focus, learning, and benefit out of the present task.